Homemade Snacks Perfect for the Office

 Treating it as a snack, you can easily eat banana bread on its own or combine it with ingredients of your choice to create healthy sandwiches for any time of day.

-With a list that long and diverse you are bound to find your best pick (or picks) and keep your diet both healthy and varied – even when hard at work.
+With a list that is long and diverse, you are bound to find your best pick (or picks) and keep your diet both healthy and varied – even when hard at work.
 Enjoy!